 Passengers in fatal crash were in trunk

-(CNS): The RCIPS has said that the man and child who survived the fatal collision in East End last night were sitting in the open trunk of the Honda Accord when it crashed head on with a Kia Rio.
-The driver of the Honda and the three elderly visitors in the Kia were all killed in what may be the Cayman Islands’ worst road fatality for 40 years.
+(CNS): The RCIPS has said that the man and child who survived the fatal collision in East End last night were sitting in the trunk of the Honda Accord when it crashed head on with a Kia Rio.
+The driver of the Honda and the three elderly visitors in the Kia were all killed in what police believe may be Cayman’s worst road fatality for 40 years.
 In a surprising revelation during a press briefing at the police headquarters Wednesday, Chief Inspector Frank Owens said that “early indications are that the two male passengers in the Honda vehicle were travelling in the open trunk”.

 The 26-year-old local man and the 11-year-old child are both still in hospital.
 The man is in a serious condition and still unconscious but stable, while the boy is conscious and also stable, Owens confirmed.
 The 21-year-old Jamaican driver of the Honda, who was living and working in Grand Cayman, was killed at the scene.